 Differentiation of Induced Pluripotent Stem Cells (iPSCs) into Microglia

-Welcome!
 If you're looking to generate microglia from iPSCs, you're in the right place.
-These cells are an incredible resource for investigating neurodegenerative diseases.
+Microglia are a critical component of the central nervous system (CNS) and have important roles in synaptic plasticity, neurogenesis and immune defense of the brain.
+Microglial activation has been widely observed in neurodegenerative diseases, neuroinflammation and neuropathic pain. iPSC derived microglia are therefore a vital tool for researchers studying these diseases.
 This guide will walk you through a streamlined, weekend-free method to successfully differentiate your iPSCs into fully mature microglia.
 Let's get started!

 Materials